naturerobots/HSOS-SEP-PlantMap-2022/docs/index.md

 small agricultural areas for the cultivation and sale of vegetables, which does not require large machinery.
 It focuses and the on the preservation and regeneration of the entire ecosystem by using mulch in combination with minimal tillage[^4].
-Low investment costs and relatively high crop yields per cultivated area compared to conventional cultivation make it **competitive against conventional farming**.
-One example for a mircofarming garden is grööntüügs[^5] (lower germany for greenery) from Ibbenbüren a drone picture of their garden can be found below.
+Low investment costs and relatively high crop yields make it **competitive against conventional farming**.
+One example for a mircofarming garden is grööntüügs[^5] (lower German for greenery) from Ibbenbüren a drone picture of their garden can be found below.

 But there are some **hurdles to overcome** when starting or running a mircofarming garden: